-- (a) Emergency and unplanned shutdowns include reactive repairs to bursts, emergency situations, significant and major leaks and other situations which require an immediate isolation of the network to prevent further damage or risk to public health. - (b) Only Wellington Water Customer Operations Group (COG) shall carry out reactive shutdowns. - (c) In addition to following the Wellington Water Supply Process, reactive shutdown shall follow the Wellington Water COG Standard Operating Procedures (SOP). - (b)(d) Affected customers shall be personally notified prior to the water being shut-off.

-Where customers are not present, a notice shall be left with the customer informing them of the interruption. - (c)(e) Alternative supplies shall be arranged for critical and key account users where practicable. - (d)(f) Where it is not practical to notify customers individually, the use of a clear and concise message broadcast over a vehicle mounted public address system may be used.
+- (a) Emergency and unplanned shutdowns include reactive repairs to bursts, emergency situations, significant and major leaks and other situations which require an immediate isolation of the network to prevent further damage or risk to public health. - (b) Only Wellington Water Customer Operations Group (COG) shall carry out reactive shutdowns. - (c) In addition to following the Wellington Water Supply Process, reactive shutdown shall follow the Wellington Water COG Standard Operating Procedures (SOP). - (d) Affected customers shall be personally notified prior to the water being shut-off.
+Where customers are not present, a notice shall be left with the customer informing them of the interruption. - (e) Alternative supplies shall be arranged for critical and key account users where practicable. - (f) Where it is not practical to notify customers individually, the use of a clear and concise message broadcast over a vehicle mounted public address system may be used.
 This message shall be broadcast along the full length of all affected streets.

-6.12.5.16.8.5.1 Emergency shutdown during planned construction works
+6.8.5.1 Emergency shutdown during planned construction works

-Where the water supply network is inadvertently damaged during planned construction works, the contractor undertaking the works shall notify the Engineer to the contract, and the Wellington Water representative and the maintenance contractor Customer Hub.
-The maintenance contractor Wellington Water COG-shall undertake a reactive shutdownshall notify customers, isolate the network and carry out any required repairs.
+Where the water supply network is inadvertently damaged during planned construction works, the contractor undertaking the works shall notify the Engineer to the contract, and the Wellington Water Customer Hub.
+The Wellington Water shall undertake a reactive shutdown and carry out any required repairs.

-6.12.66.8.6 Temporary supplies
+6.8.6 Temporary supplies

-Customers to be connected to a temporary supply shall be notified in writing 2 days prior to the connection.
-The notification will outline the reasons for the supply, timeframes and contact details of the contractor for both general queries and emergency repairs.
 Any shutdown that requires a temporary supply into the network (such as trailer mounted temporary PRV, hydrant feed, tanker supplies, temporary pipes etc.) shall be classified as a Level 3 shutdown and follow the appropriate processes.
 These alternate supplies may require hydraulic calculations to confirm they are suitable.